hanabi/hanabi.github.io/README.md

   * They can see that they were in bluff position.
 * *Pass Bluffs* rely on other contextual information to be present in order to work, so the circumstances in which you can do them are narrow.

+### Double Pass Bluff / Triple Pass Bluff

+* After a player performs a *Pass Bluff*, when it becomes their turn again, if they see an unrelated playable card on the *Second Finesse Position* of the next player, they can perform yet another *Pass Bluff*, implying that the first *Pass Bluff* was not a *Pass Bluff* at all and instead simply a *Layered Finesse* or *Clandestine Finesse*.
+* Then, after the unrelated card is played, the player who initiated the *Double Pass Bluff* can go ahead and play into the real *Finesse*.
+* Alternatively, if there continue to be playable cards, they can keep *Pass Bluffing*.

 ### The Hesitation Chop Move

 * Remember that as a special exception, *Scream Discards* do NOT apply when a player has a "blind" card to play in their hand AND the blind card can exist in your hand.